-This study programme – for individuals, couples or groups - is planned to be either a short introduction to an experience of Celtic Spirituality or could be part of a longer experience – for example, combined with a week in Iona and/or Holy Island Lindisfarne.
+This study experience – for individuals, couples or groups - is planned to be either a short introduction to an experience of Celtic Spirituality or could be part of a longer experience – for example, combined with a week in Iona and/or Holy Island Lindisfarne.
 Teaching will take place in the mornings at The Navan Centre (3 miles south of Armagh City) between 10:00a.m. and 1:00p.m.
 There you will have access to a study room and a small Celtic Studies Library.
 The afternoons and evenings are free for study or visits to other places.
 For example, while in the North of Ireland you may want to visit Belfast, Downpatrick or the ancient monastic site of Nendrum.
-You may also want to visit The Corrymeela Centre for Peace and Reconciliation on the North Coast, and The Giant’s Causeway – one of the 7 wonders of the world!
+You may also want to visit The Corrymeela Centre for Peace and Reconciliation on the North Coast, and The Giant’s Causeway – one of the world’s amazing geological wonders.

 If you are coming from Dublin Airport, we would suggest you might want to spend a night or two in Dublin before you come North, in particular to see one of the best preserved early Christian monastic communities in the world – Glendalough, County Wicklow.
 You may also want to see The Book of Kells in Trinity College Dublin and the wonderful Irish High Crosses at Monasterboice, County Meath.